 - small magnets

-If the object was swallowed easily and did not get caught in the throat, there will not be any immediate symptoms.
+If a child swallowed an object easily and it didn’t get caught in their throat, there may not be any immediate symptoms.
 The object is already in the digestive tract.
-It will either pass naturally or symptoms will show up later, if the body has trouble passing the item.
+It will pass naturally or symptoms will show up later if the body has trouble passing the item.

-It’s important that you always consult a doctor if you or someone you know has swallowed a foreign object, even if you believe it can pass naturally.
+It’s important to consult a doctor if you or your child swallowed a foreign object — even if you believe it can pass naturally.

 Doctors also take other symptoms into account when making a diagnosis.
-You may be asked to provide a list of signs that led you to suspect a foreign object had been swallowed.
+You may need to provide a list of signs that led you to suspect a foreign object was swallowed.